carlos9917/ml_project2/README.md

 The RNN model performed quite poorly, but this is probably due to the large amount of features I used (16).
 It would make more sense to get rid of some of these (not tested for lack of time).
 I tried this, but also got very poor results.
+Another alternative is to train the model with far longer time series.
+Unfortunately my laptop was not quick enough and got some memory limitations, but I plan to train the model with a longer time series in the future.
 I include the model here for reference only, since I do not use it in the predictions.
 To test model use the notebook `rnn_test.ipynb`.